Green Lantern (film): Development

 In early 1997, Warner Bros. approached cult filmmaker and comic book writer Kevin Smith, who had then just finished writing Superman Lives, to script a Green Lantern film.
 Smith turned down the offer, believing there were more suitable candidates to make a Green Lantern film.
 At one point, Quentin Tarantino was offered the chance to write and direct.
-Warner also considered the property as an action comedy; by 2004, Robert Smigel had completed a script which was set to star Jack Black in the lead role.
-However, the studio dropped the comedy idea following poor fan reaction from the Internet.
-David S. Goyer was offered the chance to write and direct either a Green Lantern or Flash film after Warner Bros. was impressed with his screenplay for Batman Begins, but he opted to direct the latter.
+Warner Bros. also considered the property as an action comedy; by 2004, Robert Smigel had completed a script which was set to star Jack Black in the lead role, but the studio dropped the comedy idea following poor fan reaction from the Internet and chose to focus on a serious Green Lantern film instead.
+David S. Goyer was offered the chance to write and direct either a Green Lantern or The Flash film after Warner Bros. was impressed with his screenplay for Batman Begins, but he opted to direct the latter.

-Actor-writer Corey Reynolds, a comic book fan of the John Stewart character, pitched Warner an idea for a trilogy, with him starring as John Stewart and performing screenwriting duties.
-Reynolds intended to introduce Hal Jordan, the Green Lantern Corps, and Justice League in possible sequels.
-He finished the script for Green Lantern: Birth of a Hero in June 2007, receiving positive feedback from Warner Bros. with a potential 2010 release date.
-However, the studio abandoned Reynolds' concept, and in October 2007, Greg Berlanti signed to direct the film and co-write it with comic-book writers Michael Green and Marc Guggenheim.
+Actor-writer Corey Reynolds, a comic book fan of the John Stewart character, pitched to Warner Bros. an idea for a trilogy, with him starring and performing screenwriting duties.
+He finished the script for Green Lantern: Birth of a Hero in June 2007, receiving positive feedback from Warner Bros.
+Reynolds hoped for a potential 2010 release date.
+However, for unknown reasons, the studio abandoned Reynolds' concept.
+In October the same year, Greg Berlanti signed to direct the film and cowrite it with comic book writers Michael Green and Marc Guggenheim.
 A draft of the trio's 2008 script, leaked on the Internet, revealed a story that included the hero's origin and included the characters Carol Ferris, Kilowog, Sinestro, and Guy Gardner in a cameo appearance, and appeared "to set up Hector Hammond as Hal Jordan's ... first major nemesis...."
+Earlier drafts of the script also included a Superman cameo appearance, which was later scrapped.

-Shortly afterward, Guggenheim said that the script would contain characterizations inspired by the Denny O'Neil-Neal Adams run on the comic in the 1970s, and Dave Gibbons' work in the early 1980s.
-He added that he and his co-writers also looked to the 2000s Geoff Johns stories, saying, "It's been interesting because we finished a draft just before [Johns'] 'Secret Origin' [story arc] started up.
-"So I've been reading 'Secret Origin' with a real interest in seeing 'OK, how did Geoff solve this problem?'
-There are certain elements just for anyone trying to retell Hal's origin for a modern day audience has to address and grapple with.
-For example, why the hell was Abin [Sur] flying in a space ship when he's a Green Lantern?
-You don't ask that question back in the Silver Age, but when you're writing in the Modern Age, you have to answer these things."
+Shortly afterward, Guggenheim said that the script would contain characterizations inspired by Dennis O'Neil and Neal Adams' run on Green Lantern in the 1970s, and Dave Gibbons' work in the early 1980s.
+He added that he and his co-writers also looked to the 2000s Geoff Johns stories: "It's been interesting because we finished a draft just before Johns' "Secret Origin" story arc started up.
+So I've been reading "Secret Origin" with a real interest in seeing 'OK, how did Geoff solve this problem?'
+There are certain elements just for anyone trying to retell Hal's origin for a modern-day audience to address and grapple with.
+For example, why the hell was Abin Sur flying in a spaceship when he's a Green Lantern?
+You don't ask that question back in the Silver Age, but when you're writing in the Modern Age, you have to answer these things".